Chorionic villus sampling (CVS)

 There is also a risk of infections from the procedure.

 Who should be tested with CVS?

-- They have had a previous pregnancy affected with a disorder.
+- Has had a previous pregnancy involving a genetic disorder